pybricks/pybricks-api/doc/api/tools/datalog.rst

     use this class on 13 February 2020 on 10:07 and 44.431260
     seconds, the file is called ``log_2020_02_13_10_07_44_431260.csv``.

-    See :ref:`managing files on the EV3 <managefiles>` to learn how to upload the log file back to your computer.
+    See `managing files on the EV3`_ to learn how to upload the log file back to your computer.